Basic Economy traps by airline

 Sizer enforcement reality

-Use this when the real Basic-versus-regular comparison hinges on whether the cabin bag will actually survive the trip.
+Use this when the Basic-versus-regular fare decision depends on whether your cabin bag will actually fit.